Dismantling and disassembly techniques

 Thermal disassembly techniques melt the material using a flame, an electric arc or a laser beam and then blow the molten material from the cutting area (kerf) with a water or gas jet or simply by gravitational force.
-These techniques are far more frequently used for metals than for concrete or conventional building materials.
+These techniques are used far more frequently for metals than for concrete or other conventional building materials.
 Some techniques are suitable for both types of material.
-Thermal cutting in air and under water produces particulate emissions, known as aerosols or hydrosols, which can be controlled with commercial ventilation and filter systems.
+Thermal cutting in air and under water produces particulate emissions known as aerosols or hydrosols, which can be controlled with commercial ventilation and filter systems.

 Important thermal techniques are:

 - electric arc cutting

 - electro discharge machining

 Mechanical disassembly techniques generate kerf by removing material mechanically.
 The chippings and dust generated during cutting are relatively coarse and can easily be captured using filters.
 Mechanical cutting techniques are used for metals and building structures.

 Important mechanical techniques are: